ecmwf/aviso/docs/source/guide/python_api.rst

 =====================

 Aviso can be used as a Python API.
 This is intended for users that want to integrate Aviso in a bigger workflow written in Python or that simply have their trigger defined as a Python function.
-Below an example of a python script that defines a function to be executed once a notification is received, creates a listener that references to this function trigger and finally passes it to aviso to execute.
+Below find an example of a python script that defines a function to be executed once a notification is received, creates a listener that references this function trigger and finally passes it to aviso to execute.

 .. code-block:: python